benoitlahoz/assembler-ui/content/miscellaneous/use-check-in.md

       if (!itemId.value) {
         throw new Error(
-          '[useRegistry] Auto-registration requires an "id" or "generateId" option', );
+          '[useCheckIn] Auto check-in requires an "id" or "generateId" option', );
       }